Ginny Smith

 Biography

-Ginny Smith is a senior faculty assistant and process improvement specialist who provides administrative, legal, and research support to senior-level faculty as well as develops and revises business operations processes.
+Previously, she was a senior faculty assistant, offering a range of administrative, legal, and research support to senior faculty members while spearheading the development and refinement of business operations processes.
 She joined the Stanford Law School staff in 2014 after a brief time in the nuclear power industry.
-Before that, she spent time as a graduate student victim advocate serving as an intermediary between victims and witnesses and the Virginia Commonwealth attorneys in and out of court.
+Before that, she spent time as a graduate student victim advocate, serving as an intermediary between victims and witnesses and the Virginia Commonwealth attorneys in and out of court.

-Ginny has a B.A. in Criminology and a second B.A. in Psychology both from Auburn University, and an M.S. in Criminal Justice from Virginia Commonwealth University.
-She is also a published author, contributing two articles to The Encyclopedia of Criminology and Criminal Justice, First Edition, Edited by Jay S. Albanese.
+Ginny holds a B.A. in Criminology and a B.A. in Psychology from Auburn University, as well as an M.S. in Criminal Justice from Virginia Commonwealth University.
+Her scholarly contributions include two articles in The Encyclopedia of Criminology and Criminal Justice, First Edition, edited by Jay S. Albanese.